lithellx/FileToByte/README.md

 ## About FileToByte
-FileToByte converts files to array of byte for using in C++ or C#
+FileToByte converts files to array of bytes to use in projects.

 Made for personal use.
 Can be used and edited.